 In accordance with 2007 City Council Resolution #20519, OEP developed the Sustainable Purchasing Policy (SPP) to promote purchasing products and services that have a reduced effect on human health and the environment when compared to competing products or services that serve the same purpose, while remaining fiscally responsible.
 Through these actions, the City moves closer to meeting its 2050 Sustainability Goals, while also supporting a city-wide culture of sustainability.

-View the 2017 update to the Sustainabily Purchasing Policy
+View the current Sustainabily Purchasing Policy

 What is a Sustainable Purchasing Policy?

 The EPA defines environmental or sustainable purchasing as procurement actions, which ensure that environmental considerations are included in purchasing decisions, along with traditional factors, such as product price and performance.